fun fun fun

 Summer rain, dripping down your face again

-Sigh, my only excuse for not updating except is that I’ve been preoccupied1.
+Sigh, my only excuse for not updating except is that I’ve been preoccupied ((With this, this, this, this, and this.)).
 Anyway, here are a few notes:

 * It’s been out for a while but here’s a plug nonetheless: our mag Wedding Essentials came out with the annual Beautiful Weddings issue last month.
 It features 25 real-life weddings, over 75 wedding element inspirations, plus over 200 pages of articles, tips, and everything there is to know about planning your big day!
 Please do grab a copy now, it retails for a very reasonable P200. πŸ™‚